DWCS Brazil 2 Preview: Spoiler-free notes & preview clips on the 5 matchups at Dana White Contender Series Brazil #2

 Spoiler free preview for Dana White Tuesday Night Contender Series Brazil, Episode 2.
-The show features four solid regional WMMA fighters, a pair of ace flyweight talents, and the return of six-time UFC light heavyweight competitor Henrique “Frankenstein” da Silva.
-DWTNCS Brazil 2 films on 8/10/2018 but will be aired on tape delay at a later date on UFC Fight Pass.
+The show features four promising WMMA talents and the return of six-time UFC light heavyweight competitor Henrique “Frankenstein” da Silva.
+DWTNCS Brazil 2 airs on Combate (Brasil) on Friday, 8/31 at 3 PM EST and will be aired on tape delay at a later date on UFC Fight Pass.

 Light Heavyweight 205 lbs: